-In our last post, “Probable Maximum Investment Loss and Asset Allocation” , we learned how to tailor our asset allocation to our assumed probable maximum investment loss.
+In the post, “Probable Maximum Investment Loss – How to Control Your Investment Losses”, we learned how to tailor our asset allocation to our assumed probable maximum investment loss.
 Now we can further explore the asset allocation strategy that can successfully maneuver through the volatile times we currently live in.

 Investment Loss and Asset Allocation

 Asset allocation is what will determine over 90% of your returns.
 It is the most important decision you can make in investing.
 The stock market has earned an average of a little less than 10% per year over a long period of time.
 But the average investor’s actual returns are much lower because people tend to buy when prices are high and tend to sell when prices are low.
 Because people allow their emotions to control their investment decisions, their form of “timing the market” has proven to be detrimental to investment returns.

 Tactical Asset Allocation Strategy

 An active or tactical asset allocation is a dynamic investment strategy in which investors change their asset allocation based on current circumstances.
 Historical analysis has proven the valuation of investment assets when purchased will determine long term returns (time periods of 10 years or more).
 Buying at high valuations produces low returns.
 Buying at low market valuations produces better than average returns.
 Doesn’t it make sense when you invest to make sure the odds are in your favor?